 THE THREAT

-Instead of trying to figure out how much damage Westernport Bay can handle, it’s time to stop threatening the bay at all.
+As we, and the planet, lurch from one environmental catastrophe to the next, rather than trying to figure out how much damage unique places like Westernport Bay can handle, it’s time to stop threatening them at all.

 Environmental Damage